 - A new trial is granted after the initial case ends in a mistrial

-- A case is reinstated after a dismissal
+- A case gets reinstated after a dismissal

 Exceptions to the Speedy Trial Rules in California